Yelp/mrjob/docs/guides/dataproc-opts.rst

 =======================

 All options from :doc:`configs-all-runners` and :doc:`configs-hadoopy-runners`
-are available to Dataproc emr runner.
+are available to Dataproc runner.

 Google credentials
 ------------------